AnchyDev/BreakingNewsOverride/README.md

 # Notes
 There is a small amount of html tags that are actually compatible, follow this guide here: https://wowwiki-archive.fandom.com/wiki/UIOBJECT_SimpleHTML

+You cannot have the character `[]` or `''` in your html file because of the way the payload is sent.

 # Credits

 Thanks to the AzerothCore community and Foe especially for getting this to work.